bhstark2/latency/report.md

 ## Examining Latency

+Stated formally, network latency represents the time that it takes for a data packet to travel from one network host to another network host.
 While latency may sound technical or complicated, what it represents is quite simple: latency is simply *delay*
 (and we'll use the two terms interchangeably in this report).
 Latency